maxbachmann/mqtt-mm2-gateway/README.md

 Contributions of all kinds are welcome, not only in the form of code but also with regards bug reports and documentation.

 Please keep the following in mind:

--   __Bug Reports__: Make sure you're running the latest version.
-If the issue(s) still persist: please open a clearly documented [issue](https://github.com/maxbachmann-magicmirror2/mqtt-mm2-gateway/issues) with a clear title.
--   __Minor Bug Fixes__: Please send a pull request with a clear explanation of the issue or a link to the issue it solves.
--   __Major Bug Fixes__: please discuss your approach in an [issue](https://github.com/maxbachmann-magicmirror2/mqtt-mm2-gateway/issues) before you start to alter a big part of the code.
--   __New Features__: please discuss in a [issue](https://github.com/maxbachmann-magicmirror2/mqtt-mm2-gateway/issues) before you start to alter a big part of the code.
-Without discussion upfront, the pull request will not be accepted / merged.

 ## Roadmap
 -   [ ] tls support for mqtt